zyxrhythm/zyxw/README.txt

 Scripts inside the 'cgi-bin' folder are  bash scripts.
 Bash, though usable, is not intended for web development.
 Please be careful on editing the contents of the 'cgi-bin' folder.

+-The scripts supports both whois and jwhois.
+-The scripts are tried tested on a Ubuntu 16.04.6 LTS (a Debian based distro).
+-Though the scripts are tested on CentOs 6.10. (a Red Hat based distro), testing is still on a juvinile stage.
+-May also run well on other Debian and Red-Hat based distro.